Price to trailing twelve month operating cash flow for ERF is currently 0.68, higher than only 5.12% of US stocks with positive operating cash flow.

 ENERPLUS Corp's shareholder yield -- a measure of how much capital is returned to stockholders via dividends and buybacks -- is 56.13%, greater than the shareholder yield of 94.37% of stocks in our set.

-If you're looking for stocks that are quantitatively similar to ENERPLUS Corp, a group of peers worth examining would be BRY, PTEN, TPRE, MCF, and XEC.
+If you're looking for stocks that are quantitatively similar to ENERPLUS Corp, a group of peers worth examining would be PTEN, BRY, PDCE, TPRE, and ARLP.